adriverin/testing_alphas/README.md

 `python main.py (--flags) interval`

 Available (currently useful) --flags:
--`--interval 1d` or `-i 4h` default is daily data for prices (`1d`); Available intervals: `1m, 5m, 15m, 1h, 4h, 1d`.
+- `--interval 1d` or `-i 4h` default is daily data for prices (`1d`); Available intervals: `1m, 5m, 15m, 1h, 4h, 1d`.
--`--stop-loss -5.0` or `-sl -3.5` to set a stop loss in the backtesting.
+- `--stop-loss -5.0` or `-sl -3.5` to set a stop loss in the backtesting.
 (Note: I sometimes get strange results; this feature must be checked)
--`--log-scale` set a logarithmic scale in the earnings vs benchmark plot.
+- `--log-scale` set a logarithmic scale in the earnings vs benchmark plot.
--`--stock-mode` switch data fetching to `yfinance` to get daily stock data prices; without this flag the default is crypto data on Binance through ccxt.
+- `--stock-mode` switch data fetching to `yfinance` to get daily stock data prices; without this flag the default is crypto data on Binance through ccxt.

 **HTML dashboard report**